 Kelly Haneklau is a self-proclaimed anti-racist artist.
 She adopted this title to raise awareness that self-identity is one pathway to changing stereotypes and starting conversations.
-As a free-lance artist, owner and lead instructor of Minor Miracles, Kelly enjoys art in its many forms.
+As a free-lance artist, CEO and lead instructor of Minor Miracles, Kelly enjoys art in its many forms.
 She works with customers and students to create their vision, help them attain one, or advance their skill level.
-Her specialties include creating commissioned art work and custom murals.
+Her specialties include creating original commissioned artwork and custom murals.
 She provides art lessons, and enjoys painting, drawing and sculpting just about anything.

 She holds a Bachelor of Science degree in Fine Art and is always active in one or more art projects on any given day.
 One of her great loves is helping people of all ages, races, religions, sexual orientations, and backgrounds, reach their true potential through art.

 Kelly works in many applications, however, her primary medium is acrylic on canvas/wood.
 Her work balances color, light and form carefully to culminate into a feast for the eyes.
 Depth in her compositions emerges like a visual journey you want to travel to again and again.